pebakery/pebakery-docs/Commands/INI/IniReadSection.md

 ## Remarks

-This command was designed to log more infomation to assist troubleshooting.
+This command was designed to log more information to assist troubleshooting.

-The string to be stored in %DestVar% is human-readable rather than coding friendly, and it is mainly used with `Echo`.
+The string to be stored in %DestVar% is human-readable rather than coding friendly, and it is intended to be used with `Echo`.

-PEBakery will optimize multiple `IniReadSection` in a row to single command.
+PEBakery will optimize multiple `IniReadSection` commands in a row to single read command.

 ## Example